dhanushparuchuri-bizcloud/loan-app-v2/README.md

 ## Deployment

 This app is deployed on AWS Amplify.
-Make sure to configure environment variables in the Amplify console before deploying.
+Environment variables are configured in the Amplify console.

+After adding or updating environment variables, trigger a redeploy for changes to take effect.